 Text updated on

 Ukraine’s labour market experiences all the challenges of a full-scale war.
 The economic shock of the beginning of the Russian invasion led to a drop in both demand and supply of labour.
 Businesses stopped hiring and people stopped applying for jobs.
-Later, demand for labour began to recover slowly.
+Later, demand for labour began to recover.
 The number of people looking for a new job soared in the summer of 2022 and exceeded the average for 2021.
 However, the trends diverged from there: the need for labour was recovering along with the economic recovery, while the activity of job seekers was declining, not least due to Ukrainians’ migration abroad and mobilisation into the Defence Forces.

 Given that neither the number of unemployed people nor the size of the working-age population is known with certainty, it is appropriate to analyse this unemployment estimate over time.
 We see that over the past few years Ukraine has experienced a decline in the unemployment rate, while the overall level of poverty has remained high.